DavidAntliff/esp32-ds18b20-example/README.md

  * 1-Wire device detection and validation, including search for multiple devices on a single bus.
  * 1-Wire bus operations including multi-byte read and write operations.
  * CRC checks on ROM code and temperature data.
+ * Programmable temperature measurement resolution (9, 10, 11 or 12-bit resolution).
- * Temperature convertion and retrieval.
+ * Temperature conversion and retrieval.

 ## Documentation